PlayStation Move: Promotion and release

 As part of the promotional marketing for Sorcery, the PlayStation Move controller was inducted into The Magic Circle museum by Vice President Scott Penrose.

 PlayStation Move was released in various worldwide territories beginning September 15, 2010, including Europe, Australia and North America.
 In Japan it was released on October 21, 2010.

-Hardware revision
+Hardware revision for PlayStation 4

+The two revisions, PS3 on the left, PS4 on the right.
+The older features a Mini USB connector, while the newer uses Micro USB.

 The original controller had a Mini USB connection and was compatible with PlayStation 3, PlayStation 4 and PlayStation 5.
-In 2017, Sony launched a hardware revision (model code CECH-ZCM2), with a Micro USB connector and a bigger battery (1900 mAh, up from 1350).
+In 2017, Sony launched a hardware revision (model code CECH-ZCM2), with a Micro USB connector and a bigger battery (1900 mAh, up from 1350), intended to be used with PlayStation VR.
 This second version is not compatible with PS3.
+It also removed the extension connector in the bottom, thus being incompatible with accessories such as the PlayStation Move Sharp Shooter attachment and the PlayStation Move Racing Wheel.
+There are smaller cosmetic differences: the PS4 revision changed the Sony logo color from gray to black, added OPTIONS legend to the START button and SHARE legend to the SELECT button.

 Software

 Alongside SIE Worldwide Studios and its second-party partners, a total of 36 third-party game development companies had confirmed that they would support the PlayStation Move by the time the finalized controller was announced in March 2010.
 On the box art of PlayStation Move games, underneath the PlayStation 3 logo banner, a blue bar with white letters indicates when a game supports the PlayStation Move.
 When a game can only be played with the PlayStation Move, the box art carries a "PlayStation Move Required" label.
 When a game supports traditional Sixaxis/DualShock 3 controls and PlayStation Move controls it carries a "PlayStation Move Features" (or "PlayStation Move Compatible") label.